jminator/TIL/Machine Learning note.md

 * The technique allows the same kind of model, algorithm, objective function to be reused several times.
 * The techniques employing this strategy is called **Ensemble methods**.
 * This is done by constructing k different bootstrap datasets (i.e. draw sample with replacement).
-* Boosting: construct an ensemble with hgiher capacity than the individual models.
+* Boosting: construct an ensemble with higher capacity than the individual models.
 Applied to add NNs to the ensemble, and to interpret an individual NN as an ensemble adding hidden units to the network

 ##### Dropout
 * Computationally less expensive than bagging but powerful regularization technique.
 * This time, the models share the parameters, with each model inheriting a different subset of parameters from the parent NN